thocayla/Ensai_IT_Project_TCayla/README.md

 For this project, I used the Hadoop Sandbox from Hortonworks.
 The data have been retrieved from here : https://www.prix-carburants.gouv.fr/rubrique/opendata/.
 We loaded yearly stock for current year plus 3 years of annual archives.
+To unzip the data, a bash script is available, just type in a terminal:
+$ bash ScriptUnzip.sh from this project.

 ## Hive script for creating table and loading data
 First, open your VM and start your HortonWorks Sandbox.
 Then from your browser, go to http://localhost:8080.
 Both Username and Password are maria_dev.